Uncategorized

 Creon Capital is ready to invest in projects along the value chain for small and mid-scale LNG through the Creon Energy Fund.
 “We believe in strong medium term growth in this segment,” said Florian Willershausen, BD Director of the Luxembourg Private Equity Fund.
 “Banks are hesitating to finance because of the high volatility in the market.
 As a consequence, an equity partner like us is more than ever needed to realize the projects.”
 Creon Capital is currently evaluating several potential LNG projects and technology providers in Europe.

-The US is likely to replace Eurasia as the world’s largest gas producer by the end of 2018.
+The US is likely to replace Russia as the world’s largest gas producer by the end of 2018.
 Within ten years, US companies have been able to keep developing their fracking technology.
 As a result, the country is not only able to meet domestic demand through domestic gas production, but also to gain a foothold in exports.

 America’s LNG market was the subject of a conference organized by CREON’s partner Wisdom Events partners on 27 and 28 February in Houston, Texas.
 Creon Capital was on board as silver sponsor.
 Florian Willershausen, Director of Business Development, Marketing & Communications, discussed the LNG market and current challenges in a panel discussion with representatives from GE, Red Box, SNC Lavalin and Monkey Island LNG.